Why Tilt And Turn Windows?

 The vast majority of windows used in Germany are tilt and turn, which is not the norm in the UK.
-This style accounts for a majority of windows made and sold in Germany now and with good reason.
-In the UK German Composite tilt and turn windows are catching on.
+For over 50 years, this style has accounted for a majority of windows made and sold in Germany, and with good reason.
+Throughout those years, the idea spread across into Austria, France and other nearby countries.
+In the UK, progress is slow, but with the Passivhaus philosophy gaining understanding, and the general reputation of German-made products, tilt and turn windows are becoming more popular.

 The design of the tilt and turn mechanism allows both the most efficient ventilation (directing air upwards in the room) and still allows a means of fire escape with its turn mechanism.
 You also don’t need to prop the window open when in the tilt position, as the window mechanism allows a fixed tilt inward, and an anti-slam mechanism locks the window from slamming shut if the wind catches the window.
 Rain is also less likely to get into the building in the tilt position as the water is directed down the window into designed drainage channels.

 Like so many things in Germany that work properly, tilt and turn windows are made differently.
 The driver for this is partly due to Germany energy conservation laws having a higher standard than the UK, but also due to the fact that the German consumer is always looking to the long term.
 For a product that will last a long time.
 Not just 5-10 years.
 By law, a product used in a home must be fit for purpose for a long time.
 Unlike the UK, where “fit for purpose” usually means that it’s operational when new, and only a short period (usually a year) after.
 Many manufacturers have bold claims: such as 50 year guarantees.
 But, when you read the small print, these are so conditional and often mean little practically.